ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

-Stage Hygiene in Template Haskell
+Stage Hygiene for Template Haskell
 ==============

 .. proposal-number:: Leave blank.
 This will be filled in when the proposal is